TodePond/TodePondDotCom/sky/sometimes-rage-is-the-right-response/readme.md

 Anger! is part of art and culture and music and always will be (unless the pricks take control).
 From [Rage Against The Machine](https://youtu.be/AmPN8MPw2dk?si=rnJ1z2UVZVEgCqYm) to [Jade](https://www.nme.com/news/music/jade-interview-glastonbury-2025-new-music-championing-lgbtq-community-little-mix-raye-3874942) to [Tracey Emin](https://www.tate.org.uk/art/artworks/emin-fuck-you-eddy-p11569), artists have always and will always express their anger in their art (unless the pricks take control).

-so... yes, I agree with them both.
+so... yes, I agree with them all.

 Fuck you, Eddy!\
 Fuck you, Reform!\